JingyuCui639/ENAR-2026-short-course-Regression-Calibration/README.md

 ---

-# 📚 Course Agenda

-# Short Course Agenda
+# 📚 Short Course Agenda

 ### 1. Impact of Measurement Error and Overview of Correction Methods
 **Time:** 1:00–1:30 PM